1f604/sbg/README.md

 Put your blog posts as markdown files in the pages/category directories.
 Put your assets in the assets directory.
+And then just run build.py when you're done.

 Example structure: